Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Tips for bobbin

 - Wind your bobbin by hand.
-It may seem faster to use your machine but when it comes to elastic thread, winding by hand is in fact faster and less tricky.
+It may seem faster to use your machine but when it comes to elastic thread, hand-winding is in fact faster and less tricky.
 Just make sure you don’t pull the elastic as this will create tension.

 - If you’re shirring a lot of rows, make sure you have a few bobbins pre-threaded with elastic thread.
 It saves a lot of time not to have to wind your bobbins when making your project.